ScottG489/scottg489.github.io/src/content/posts/conjob.md

 file.

 ## Wrapping up
 So that's ConJob!
+There's a lot more going on under the surface such as caching between runs and support for secrets.
+Future plans include adding per-job configuration and a UI.
+So let me know in the comments if you'd be interested in a deeper dive.
-Let me know what you think in the comments.
-I'm looking for any kind of feedback, ideas, or problems you run into while trying it yourself.
+I'm also looking for any kind of feedback, ideas, or problems you run into while trying it yourself.

 ---